azab246/Mushroom/README.md

  __And Even Though The App is Working btw__, The Code Might be just A Complete Peice Of Trash In Some Perspectives,

-Some Might See It as an Inefficient Masterpiece and _bc of my lackage of experience_ It Might Even Have Securety Flaws,
+Some Might See It as an Inefficient Masterpiece and _bc of my lack of experience_ It Might Even Have Security Flaws,

 I Can Clearly Agree About That The Code Needs An Intense Cleaning _Even In My POV_, And I Can't Guarantee That I'll Even Maintain It
 <br>